 - 10:05 How to find a research idea – introduction to the FINER criteria (Ilhan Bayhan)

-- 15:06 How to develop a research project – introduction to PICO (Jaap Tolk)
+- 15:06 How to develop a research project – introduction to PICOT (Jaap Tolk)

 - 22:03 Ethical considerations in paediatric research (Tristan Langlais)